protubero/angular-jooby-starter/README.md

 ### Build a distribution docker image

 Unpack a distribution into a folder.
 Go into that folder and execute `build . -t ajsimg`.
-When the iamge is built, it can be started with `docker run -ti ajsimg:latest`.
+When the image is built, it can be started with `docker run -ti ajsimg:latest`.